radsungura/alx-low_level_programming/0x02-functions_nested_loops/README.md

 101. computes and prints the sum of all the multiples of 3 or 5 below 1024 (excluded)
 102. prints the first 50 Fibonacci numbers, starting with 1 and 2
 103. finds and prints the sum of the even-valued terms
+104. prints the first 98 Fibonacci numbers, starting with 1 and 2